mbakhoff/htmlbasic7/readme.md

 request.open("POST", "/some/server/mapping");
 request.send("some string"); // this will be the request body
 ```

+Most Javascript APIs are asynchronous.
+Calling the `send` method starts the sending of the request and returns immediately (before the response arrives).
+The request is actually sent out by the browser in the background.
+Later, when the response arrives, the browser will fire a `load` event on the request object and our event handler function is started.
+If the request fails, then the browser will instead fire an `error` event and our error event hander is called.
+If the `send` method would wait for the response to arrive before returning, then the entire browser tab would be blocked for potentially very long time.

 Note that despite the name *XMLHttpRequest*, the request can be used to send any kind of data (not limited to XML).